umzi2/wtp_dataset_destroyer/instructions/common.md

 - `gray`* - All images are read only in grayscale mode
 - `gray_or_color`* - If an image has shades transitioning smoothly from light to dark and all RGB values for each pixel are almost the same, it gets converted to grayscale.
   - This is very performance intensive.
+- `debug`* - Creates a `debug` folder if it doesn't exist, and in it creates a `debug.log` file where all random values during degradation processes will be logged.
+When enabled, it ignores map_type by setting it to `for`.

+Doesn't work with tile:
+- `only_lq`* - Saves only lq files without hq. `spread` in resize causes discrepancies, so turn it off
+- `real_name`* - When saving, the names do not change